How to start a frozen yogurt business: a 10-step guide

 Your grand opening sets the tone.
 A "Buy One, Get One Free" (BOGO) offer during the first weekend creates immediate buzz.
 Promote it with flyers in local community centers and on social media about two weeks in advance.
 The goal is to get people in the door.

-Once you are open, you can build local partnerships.
-Connect with nearby schools or sports leagues for a "spirit night," where you donate 15% of sales back to their organization.
+Once you are open, build local partnerships.
+Connect with nearby schools or sports leagues for a "spirit night," where you donate 15 percent of sales back to their organization.
 This builds goodwill and brings in families.

 Use simple digital and physical marketing

 You do not need a large marketing budget.
 Start with an Instagram and Facebook page, focusing on colorful, high-quality photos of your yogurt and toppings bar.
-Consistency is more important than a high ad spend here.
+Consistency matters more than a high ad spend.

-Many new owners focus too much on digital and forget physical marketing.
+Pair your digital efforts with physical marketing.
 A simple punch card loyalty program, like "buy nine, get the tenth free," can increase repeat visits.
-Also, a well-placed A-frame sign on the sidewalk can boost walk-in traffic.
+A well-placed A-frame sign on the sidewalk can boost walk-in traffic.

 Here are 4 immediate steps to take: